 In the interests of full disclosure, I should say I didn’t actually do a hell of a lot of walking with this pole when I took it out.

-When it came time to prop up my 3F UL Gear Solo with the pole, I found it to be a quick and easy ‘slip in’.
-It’s definitely worth getting the hang of this pole before taking it out on the road!
+When it came time to prop up my 3F UL Gear Solo with the pole, I found it to be quick and easy to slip-in.
 I had worried that carbon

-If you’re looking for a cheap lightweight trekking pole that won’t break the bank, then this offering from Naturehike should definitely be on your gear list.
-There’s a knack to extending and collapsing, but once you’ve got the hang of it this is a perfectly capable little stick!
+If you’re looking for a cheap & cheerful lightweight trekking pole, then this Naturehike one will fit the bill for you perfectly.
+There’s a slight knack to extending and collapsing, but once you’ve done this a few times it’s very easy to master.